davidemerson/nnix.com/content/reading/This_Craft_of_Verse.md

   rating = ["5"]
 +++

 This is an excellent lecture by Borges.
-Insightful and fun to read, great for fans of literary criticism and writing and reading.&nbsp;
+Insightful and fun to read, great for fans of literary criticism and writing and reading.